khalil-M/WatchMovie/README.md

 # DependencyInjection_iOS
-A strategic project that makes the use of "Dependency Ijection"
+A strategic project that makes the use of "Dependency Injection"

 ## Table of contents